 6 ways to play an E sus 2 chord on guitar

-After learning your open chords on the guitar, you’ll also want to know how to play sus 2 chords which often come up in many popular songs.
-In this lesson, we’ll be covering how to play an E sus 2 chord, which is short for suspended 2.
+After mastering your basic chords on guitar, you’ll also want to learn sus 2 chords which often come up in many popular songs.
+These chords have a cool, airy, open sound that will freshen up progressions.
+In this lesson, we’ll specifically be covering how to play the E sus 2 chord, which is short for “Suspended 2”.

-We’ll first cover some basic chord theory and then show you 6 ways to play an E sus 2 chord on guitar.
+We’ll first go over some basic chord theory and then show you 6 ways to play an E sus 2 chord on guitar.
+Let’s get started!

 This means that an E sus 2 chord has the chord tones E, F#, and B.